Elizabeth Winthrop

-Elizabeth Winthrop (née Alsop; born September 14, 1948) is an American writer, the author of more than sixty published books, primarily children's fiction.

-She is best known for the classic middle-grade novel, The Castle in the Attic and its sequel, The Battle for the Castle, which, together, have been nominated for 23 state book awards and are considered children's classics.
+Elizabeth Winthrop (née Alsop; born September 14, 1948) is an American writer.
+She is the author of more than sixty published books, primarily children's fiction.
+Winthrop wrote the middle-grade novel, The Castle in the Attic and its sequel, The Battle for the Castle, which, together, have been nominated for 23 state book awards and are considered children's classics.

 Life

 Elizabeth Winthrop Alsop was born in Washington, D.C.
 She is a daughter of the newspaper columnist and political analyst Stewart Alsop and Patricia Alsop, a retired American Red Cross medical research technologist.
-One of her siblings is investor and pundit Stewart Alsop II.
-Her uncle was Joseph Alsop.
-Her grandfather was Joseph Alsop IV (1876–1953), who married Corinne Douglas Robinson (1886–1971).
-She is a great grandniece of U.S. President Theodore Roosevelt and first-cousin twice removed to Eleanor Roosevelt.
-Her great-grandmother was Corinne Roosevelt Robinson.
+One of her siblings is investor and pundit Stewart Alsop Jr. They respectively are a niece and nephew of Joseph Alsop while their paternal grandparents were Joseph Wright Alsop IV (1876–1953) and Corinne Douglas Robinson (1886–1971).
+Corinne was the daughter of Corinne Roosevelt Robinson as well as a first cousin of First Lady Eleanor Roosevelt and a niece of U.S. President Theodore Roosevelt.

 Winthrop graduated from Sarah Lawrence College.
 She married and divorced once before 2005.
 On March 26 of that year she married Robert Jason Bosseau, director of the drama program at Riverdale Country School in the Bronx, New York.